HIP BONE ANATOMY

 HIP BONE COMPONENTS

-• The hip bone consists of three main components: the ilium, ischium, and os pubis, that fuse in adulthood taking part in the formation of the acetabulum
+• Your hip bone consists of three main components: the ilium, ischium, and os pubis, that fuse in adulthood taking part in the formation of the acetabulum

 Hip bone components 360-degree viewer showing ilium, ischium, and os pubis fusion at the acetabulum